-Well, I found this Vegan Chocolate Chip Peanut Butter Ice Cream that’s the perfect solution for a soft, creamy vegan ice cream and have fallen in love with it.
+Well, this Vegan Chocolate Chip Peanut Butter Ice Cream that's the perfect solution for a soft, creamy vegan ice cream.

-And, this awesome little treat only has 5 ingredients and can be prepared in a matter of minutes using a Vitamix.
+And, this awesome little treat only has 6 clean, real food ingredients and can be prepared in a matter of minutes using a Vitamix.

-After that, all that is required is a little patience while waiting for it to harden in the freezer.
+After that, it's ready to enjoy as a soft-serve treat or a little patience while waiting for it to harden in the freezer for scoopable ice cream.

 I actually prefer mine in a soft-serve texture so I left it out a little longer before serving it and store it in the refrigerator instead of the freezer.

 And believe it or not, I do have an ice-cream maker but was too lazy to use it for this recipe, so the other benefit is that you can still make this even if you don't have an ice cream maker.